-Lisa D. Gurwitch is the president and CEO of K.I.D.S./Fashion Delivers, a nonprofit organization that unites retailers, manufacturers, foundations and individuals to provide people impacted by poverty and tragedy with new merchandise.
+Lisa D. Gurwitch is the president and CEO of Delivering Good, a nonprofit organization that unites retailers, manufacturers, foundations and individuals to provide people impacted by poverty and tragedy with new merchandise.
 Donated products are effectively distributed through a network of agency partners to improve the well-being, self-esteem and dignity of at-risk children, families, and individuals.

 Lisa assumed her role in 2015 and brings a passion for addressing unmet community needs.
 Her past professional experience includes serving as Senior Vice President, Institutional Advancement/External Relations, for World Learning, a global platform for education, exchange, and development programs that advance leadership.
 She also enjoyed an 18-year tenure in various roles at the Jewish Community Endowment Fund of the Jewish Community Federation of San Francisco, the Peninsula, Marin and Sonoma Counties, including as its executive director, overseeing approximately $2 billion of philanthropic assets.

 Lisa previously practiced law in San Francisco and Chicago, where she specialized in commercial real estate and financial transactions.
 She holds a JD from George Washington University Law School, a BA in economics from Vanderbilt University, and is a graduate of the Wexner Heritage and Mandel Executive Development Programs.
 Currently a board member of Hostelling International – USA, Lisa has served as a director and/or officer for over 40 trusts, foundations and other nonprofit organizations.
 She has traveled extensively and is based in New York City.